 Imagine this: let’s say the writer of Amazing Spider-Man wants to do a story where Spider-Man fights the Sinister Six in the middle of Times Square.
 Spider-Man is doing everything he can to keep civilians out of harms way but he’s been badly injured in a previous issue and there’s just too many innocent people for him to protect everyone and fight off the villains.
 Peter needs some help and he needs it fast or a lot of people are gonna wind up dead.

 If you’re the writer in this situation you have a couple different options here.
-You could use anyone from Spider-Man’s gigantic cast of supporting characters to back him up, like Scarlet Spider or Black Cat or even that blowhard J Jonah Jameson.
-Maybe Spider-Man uses some newly created device he invented in an earlier issue to shut down the Sinister Six instantly.
+You could use anyone from Spider-Man’s gigantic cast of supporting characters to back him up, or maybe some new device Spider-Man invented earlier.
 Either of those choices would be fine, but then you recall that yesterday you were talking to the editor of The Mighty Thor and they said that Thor would be okay for you to use in your next issue.
 Now you have the possibility of a Spider-Man/Thor team-up comic where they battle the Sinister Six together.
 Maybe if you’re really lucky you can even get the Avengers to show up for your big battle, too!
 Yeah, now you’re cooking with comics, baby!

 Still, what if one were to take the “shared universe” concept from American superhero comics and apply it to a massively popular shonen manga series that already features dozens of super-powered characters?
 Enter My Hero Academia: Vigilantes.